Eyan-Green/test-blog/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.
+* Ruby version: 3.2.2

-Things you may want to cover:
+* Make sure you run ./meilisearch.
+You may want to delete the indexes and reindex Post & User

-* Ruby version

-* System dependencies

-* Configuration

-* Database creation
+* Postgres DB

-* Database initialization
+* Database initialization: rails db:create

-* How to run the test suite
+* How to run the test suite: rspec

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+* Services: There is a deliver later method on the comment mailer.
+I'm using Sidekiq to handle the queue